7th Grade Science Curriculum Scope & Sequence

 Inclined planes, screws, wedges, pulleys, wheel & axle, levers

 Duration: 3 weeks.
 Tools: Simple machine kits, interactive simulations.
-Project: Design solution using mechanical principles.
+Project: Design a Rube Goldberg machine and identify key vocabulary terms.

 Excretory System